 Hyacinth Bean Vine plants are a fast-growing, flowering vine, with pretty purple flowers.
+The attractive leaves of this ornamental plant are green with purple veins.
 If you’re looking for an annual flowering vine that grows at a stellar pace, the Hyacinth Bean Vine is for you.
 It grows up to 15 feet in a single season!
+This plant is not related to the Hyacinth bulb plant.
+It is a member of the legume family.

 It is easy to grow.
 Hyacinth Bean flowers bloom from summer through fall in purple and some white colors.
 Butterflies are attracted to the bright blooms.